amineel-crypto/btc-real-time-streaming/README.md

 ---

-## 🚀 Getting Started
+## 🚀 Getting Started (Docker Method)

-Follow these instructions to get the entire pipeline up and running on your local machine.
+This is the recommended way to run the entire application stack.

 ### Prerequisites